microsoft/pai/docs/user/storage.md

   - It can handle many small files, as files are in the docker image blob.

 - Shortcoming
-  - It needs sharing or copy approach, if output files need to be persistent.
+  - It needs sharing or copy approach if output files need to be persistent.
-  - It needs to rebuilt docker image, if files are updated.
+  - It needs to rebuild docker image if files are updated.
 All docker caches are expired also and need to be downloaded again.
   - It's not suitable, if file size is large.
 In general, the docker image is about 2~4 GB.
 So, if files are more than 1GB, it's not suitable built into docker image.

 - Applicable scenarios